10 Happiness Habits For You, Backed By Positive Psychology

 • Follow funny people on social media

-• Spend time with kids
+• Spend some time with kids

 • Play fun games